MiChaelinzo/Valorant_Edge_multi-faceted/README.md

-#### The most powerful multi-faceted AI Agent LLM capable of 200k token, memory, & knowledge bases etc. for Valorant video game etc. Can perform task. 🔫 Empowers VALORANT players and teams to reach their full potential.
+#### The most powerful multi-faceted AI Agent LLM capable of 200k token, memory, orchestration & knowledge bases etc. for Valorant video game etc. Can perform task. 🔫 Empowers VALORANT players and teams to reach their full potential.
 It will be a versatile tool for everyone from casual players to aspiring professional.
 Able to play Valorant and chat like a regular person etc.

 #### To start it, type: !ask
 #### and ask anything